-The AKG Pro Audio K270 MKII has one of the best sound reproductions in the market.
-It features a fully enclosed, tight sealed design that provides low signal bleeding into studio microphones.
+The AKG Pro Audio K271 MKII has one of the nicest sound reproductions in the market.
+It features a fully enclosed, tight sealed design that provides low signal bleeding during recording.
 It also has a self-adjusting headband which provides a snug fit for all head sizes.
 The soft padding and the over-ear design makes it easy to wear for long periods of time.

 In the headband, there is a handy auto-mute switch that mutes the audio as you take the headphones off.

 The K271 sounds exactly as a good recording headphone should.
 The highs are extended without feeling too hard.
 The mids are smooth and warm.
 The lows are accurate and intense without being too overbearing.
 Overall the sound is remarkably accurate and flat which is perfect for vocal recording.

 In the box it comes with replaceable ear pads which is a nice touch by AKG.
 For portability, this wouldn’t be the recommended choice because it isn’t foldable.

 If you’re looking for really comfortable headphone, with quality sound which you can use in the studio, the AKG Pro K271 MKII would be a great option for you.

 - Auto mute feature

 Sennheiser HD 280 PRO